 Minimize the size of your state stores¶

 State store sizes are proportional to the size of each key-value record that they contain.
 Smaller state stores reduce the amount of disk read-and-write throughput performed by ksqlDB, resulting in better overall workload throughput.
 Also, smaller state stores minimize local and Kafka disk storage consumption.
-State store row sizes may be minimized by eliminating unused fields in your events.
+State store row sizes may be minimized by eliminating unused fields in your records.

 Reduce the number of state stores¶